-5.1.4 Drawing and Change Control
+5.1.5 Drawing and Change Control

-The manufacturer shall establish a system of product configuration control that shall allow no unauthorized changes to the product.
-Changes to critical documents, identified in the Approval Report, shall be reported to, and authorized by, FM Approvals prior to implementation for production.
-The manufacturer shall assign an appropriate person or group to be responsible for reporting proposed changes to FM Approved or Listed products to FM Approvals before implementation.
-In situations involving significant changes to an Approved product, the notification shall be in the form of a formal request for an Approval examination.
-For modifications of a more common nature, the manufacturer shall provide notification to FM Approvals by means of FM Approvals Form 619, FM Approved Product/Specification-Tested Revision Request Form.
-Records of all revisions to all FM Approved products shall be maintained.
+- The manufacturer shall establish a system of product configuration control that shall allow no unauthorized changes to the product.
+Changes to critical documents, identified in the certification report, may be required to be reported to, and authorized by the certification agency prior to implementation for production. - Records of all revisions to all certified products shall be maintained.

-5.2 Surveillance Audit Program
+5.2 Surveillance Audit